IOTA-ENSURESEC: How to Make an Impact in the E-Commerce Ecosystem

 We will implement and test case 3 “Monitoring of medical equipment distribution” in a project which is about to start (SECANT, stay tuned for more details).
-Use case 4 “Trusted oracles, data sources” is also the main reason why we will connect other e-commerce monitoring tools to decentralised identities, before they share data using the Audit Trail tool.
+Use case 4 “Trusted oracles, data sources” is also the main reason why we will connect other e-commerce monitoring tools to decentralized identities before they share data using the Audit Trail tool.

 The survey confirmed most of our and ENSURESEC’s assumptions, resulting from the discussions with e-commerce stakeholders involved in the project.
 It identified interesting use cases, in particular related to IOTA NFTs which were not considered for this project but which could represent an interesting direction for future projects in the e-commerce space.

-The survey recognised that despite the competition existing from the Ethereum ecosystem, IOTA ledger and tools remain feeless, greener, open, scalable and maintained by a not-for-profit foundation.
-Despite these, the challenge for adoption, in particular of decentralised identities, remains, until a sustainable way for monetising it across such an open ecosystem is identified.
+The survey recognized that despite the competition existing from the Ethereum ecosystem, the IOTA ledger and tools remain feeless, greener, open, scalable and maintained by a not-for-profit foundation.
+Despite these, the challenge for adoption, in particular of decentralized identities, remains, until a sustainable way for monetizing it across such an open ecosystem is identified.